Why aren’t you just a collection of organic matter or lifeless cells?

 Insight and Education

-“One of my most important roles is supplying our neighbors with information they can trust and easily access anywhere,” says Karen Ingle, Manager of Online Communications.
+“One of my most important roles is supplying our neighbors with information they can trust and easily access anywhere,” says Karen, Communications Manager.
 “I keep our blog posts and website stocked with truthful answers to the questions clients often ask.”

 By building Choices’ online presence as a trustworthy and caring ministry, Karen gives our neighbors a source of information that not only encourages them, but also corrects misconceptions.
 “I’m sad when I see people being confused by lies,” she says.
 “Here at Choices, I have the opportunity to combat misinformation and reveal truth that is suppressed elsewhere.
 I work to enlighten our neighbors about the value of life, the often-ignored consequences of their choices, and how they can live fulfilling and joyful lives.”